salesforce/apollo/fireflies/README.md

 ## View Identity

-The  _crown_  of a View in Apollo Fireflies is defined by the set of digest IDs of the total membership XORd together.
-The  _identity_  of the view is the digest value of  _crown.rehash()_  .
+Views are membership groups and are identified by a hash (32 bytes by default).
+The  _crown_  of a View in Apollo Fireflies is a HexBloom (see the cryptography module) and is defined by the set of digest IDs of the total membership XORd together.
+The  _identity_  of the view is the the public rehashing of the crowns of the HexBloom.
+This final rehashing of the crown becomes the View ID.
+The integration of HexBloom into the calculation of the view id ensures that individual membership identities are authenticated in aggregate simply and compactly and validated with a strong binding through rehashing to produce the view identifier.
+Group membership is strongly bound to the  _identifier_  of the View.
+When the group membership set changes - i.e. members joining or leaving - the view identifier also changes.

 ## Liveness, Failure Detection and Monitoring